microsoft/verona/docs/internal/abi.md

 ### Dispatch Tables & Selector Colouring

 Object headers have a pointer to their type's dispatch table.
-A dispatch table contains pointers to the functions that the type provides at specific offsets.
+A dispatch table contains pointers to the functions that the type provides, at specific offsets.
 Those pointers are called when it's not possible to determine the actual function being called at compile time.
 There is only one dispatch table per type, not per object.